jethomas2020/Stock-Market-Data-Analysis/README.md

     - The total stock volume of the stock.

-    - Positive changes are highlihted in green and negative change in red.
+    - Positive changes are highlihted in green and negative changes in red.

     - Identify stocks with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".